bongiozzo/musica_mustdie/output/band_imagika.md

 # Imagika

+Power Thrash from San Francisco

-Дискография
+## Дискография

-"Imagika" 1995, Power Metal
+### "Imagika" 1995, Power Metal

-"Worship" 1998, Power Metal
+### "Worship" 1998, Power Metal

-"And So It Burns" 2000, Power Metal
+### "And So It Burns" 2000, Power Metal

+1. Intro
+2. Chaos to murder
+3. Fallen one
+4. My dominion
+5. Atrocity
+6. Hell
+7. It burns
+8. Annihilate
+9. Darkness has come
+10. Fade away

+David Michael - Vocals
+Steven D. Rice - Guitars
+Michael Dargis - Bass
+Henry Moreno - Drums

+Produced by Uwe Lulis (Grave Digger).
+Guest vocals by Chris Boltendahl (Grave Digger).

-"Devils On Both Sides" 2005, Power Metal
+### "Devils On Both Sides" 2005, Power Metal

+1. In Your Shadow 04:00
+2. Hexed 03:21
+3. Evils Rising 05:05
+4. Devils On Both Sides 04:12
+5. Last Battalion 04:15
+6. Back To The Beginning 06:53
+7. Voice Of Prejudice 04:29
+8. Dead Eye-Stare 03:26
+9. Spellbound 05:02
+10. Vigilante 06:32

-"My Bloodied Wings" 2006, Power Metal
+### "My Bloodied Wings" 2006, Power Metal

+1. The Tongue of Nyx 01:00
+2. Hunter's Moon 04:01
+3. Second Coming 03:45
+4. Throw the Horns 04:14
+5. Heart of Icarus 05:15
+6. Weaken 03:46
+7. The Darkest of All Secrets 05:20
+8. Inhuman 04:19
+9. One More Day 05:15
+10. Forever Darkened 03:40
+11. My Bloodied Wings 06:46

-"Feast For The Hated" 2008, Power Metal
+### "Feast For The Hated" 2008, Power Metal

+1. Waking a Dead Man 04:01
+2. Your Creator 03:39
+3. Bleed as One...
+Appease the Gods 05:16
+4. Behind Immortal Eyes 04:17
+5. Feast for the Hated 04:44
+6. Thinning out the Herd 05:00
+7. The Sick Sense 05:22
+8. New Power Rises 04:41
+9. Held Beneath 04:18
+10. Succubus 07:16

-"Portrait of a Hanged Man" 2010, Power Metal
+### "Portrait of a Hanged Man" 2010, Power Metal

 ## Отношения с другими группами